 With the program's focus on visual learning, mathematical representations, and math-talk discussion, Math Expressions opens the world of mathematics to all learners, whatever their learning style.
-Math Drawings can help all students see concepts and understand solutions.
-The program's Math-Talk Learning Community approach is especially valuable for English learners and native speakers who need additional practice developing their verbal skills.
+Math drawings can help all students see concepts and understand solutions.
+The program's Math Talk Learning Community approach is especially valuable for English learners and native speakers who need additional practice developing their verbal skills.
 These visual and verbal pathways allow students to use their strengths-visual-spatial or language-to shore up their weaker pathways and build a connected web of understanding.

-The Children's Math World (CMW) NSF-funded research upon which Math Expressions is based was conducted first in primarily urban, English- and Spanish-speaking classrooms and then later expanded into suburban schools with students of varied cultural backgrounds and diverse socio-economic status.
-The Math Drawings and the use of MathBoards and Math Talk in the program are part of a teaching-learning approach designed to be particularly effective with students who have been historically underrepresented in math and science occupations and to result in equal opportunities to learn in the mathematics classroom.
+The Children's Math World (CMW) NSF-funded research upon which Math Expressions is based was conducted first in primarily urban, English- and Spanish-speaking classrooms and then later expanded into suburban schools with students of varied cultural backgrounds and diverse socioeconomic status.
+The Math Drawings and the use of Math Boards and Math Talk in the program are part of a teaching-learning approach designed to be particularly effective with students who have been historically underrepresented in math and science occupations and to result in equal opportunities to learn in the mathematics classroom.

-The many informal classroom research projects at that time and two studies of Kindergarten and Grade 1 children of poverty on their performance on the kinds of word problems suggested by the Common Core State Standards (Fuson & Smith, 2015) found that students taught using Math Expressions, with an emphasis on math drawings and an opportunity to learn concepts, were able to reach high levels of performance with concepts.
-Other papers summarize instructional approaches that are central aspects in the Math Expressions classroom and were powerful for children of poverty and also for students already fluent in standard English and from diverse socioeconomic status and levels of math achievement.
+The many informal classroom research projects at that time and two studies of Kindergarten and Grade 1 children of poverty on their performance on the kinds of word problems suggested by the Common Core State Standards (Fuson and Smith, 2015) found that students taught using Math Expressions, with an emphasis on math drawings and an opportunity to learn concepts, were able to reach high levels of performance with concepts.
+Other papers summarize instructional approaches that are central aspects in the Math Expressions classroom and were powerful for children of poverty and also for students already fluent in standard English and from diverse socio-economic status and levels of math achievement.
 (For example, see Fuson, Atler, Roedel, & Zaccariello, 2009; Fuson & Lo Cicero, 2000; Fuson, Lo Cicero, & Smith, 1997; Lo Cicero, Fuson, & Allexaht-Snider, 1999.)

 The model of balanced teaching using three phases was described earlier.
-This model ensures that there is a great deal of differentiation in the whole-classroom lessons for Math Expressions because the teaching approaches in Math Expressions were developed and tested in a wide range of classrooms.
+This model ensures that there is a great deal of differentiation in the whole-classroom lessons for Math Expressions particularly because the teaching approaches in Math Expressions were developed and tested in a wide range of classrooms.
 To support the further differentiation described in the Mastery Learning Loop, a wide range of supports are available from which teachers can choose for the specified intervention days.
 For example, every lesson in Math Expressions includes intervention, on-level, and challenge differentiation to support students in their continued learning.
-Some other features and resources in Math Expressions that support effective differentiation and focused instruction include
+Some other features and resources in Math Expressions that support effective differentiation and focused instruction include:

-- Differentiated Instruction Activities, which appear both in the Teacher's Edition and in the online Math Activity Center - · Leveled Math Writing Prompts, which provide opportunities for in-depth thinking and analysis - Support for English language learners, included in each lesson - The digital Math Activity Center, which includes challenging projects, puzzles, practice, and games help the highest math achievers reach their potential - Expresiones en Matemáticas supports English learners with Spanish-language materials - · The Bilingual eGlossary includes audio, graphics, and animation in both English and Spanish
+- Differentiated Instruction Activities, which appear both in the Teacher Edition and in a classroom kit. - Leveled Math Writing Prompts, which provide opportunities for in-depth thinking and analysis. - Support for English Language Learners, included in each lesson. - The Math Center Challenges Easel, which includes activities, projects, and puzzlers to help the highest math achievers reach their potential. - Expresiones en Matemáticas supports English learners with Spanish-language materials. - The Bilingual eGlossary includes audio, graphics, and animation in both English and Spanish.

-As an example, see this overview of differentiation from the Grade 3 Teacher's Edition:
+As an example, see this overview of differentiation from Grade 3 Teacher's Edition: